KumarRobotics/ublox/README.md

     * `dat/shift`: [X-axis, Y-axis, Z-axis] shift [m]
     * `dat/rot`: [X, Y, Z] rotation [s]
     * `dat/scale`: scale change [ppm]

+### For firmware version 6:
+* `nmea/set`: If true, the NMEA will be configured with the parameters below.
+* `nmea/version`: NMEA version.
+Must be set if `nmea/set` is true.
+* `nmea/num_sv`: Maximum Number of SVs to report per TalkerId.
+Must be set if `nmea/set` is true.
+* `nmea/compat`: Enable compatibility mode.
+Must be set if `nmea/set` is true.
+* `nmea/consider`: Enable considering mode.
+Must be set if `nmea/set` is true.
+* `nmea/filter`: Namespace for filter flags.
+    * `nmea/filter/pos`: Disable position filtering.
+Defaults to false.
+    * `nmea/filter/msk_pos`: Disable masked position filtering.
+Defaults to false.
+    * `nmea/filter/time`: Disable time filtering.
+Defaults to false.
+    * `nmea/filter/date`: Disable date filtering.
+Defaults to false.
+    * `nmea/filter/sbas`: Enable SBAS filtering.
+Defaults to false.
+    * `nmea/filter/track`: Disable track filtering.
+Defaults to false.

 ### For devices with firmware >= 7:
+* `gnss` parameters:
     * `gnss/gps`: Enable GPS receiver.
 Defaults to true.
     * `gnss/glonass`: Enable GLONASS receiver.
 Defaults to false.
     * `gnss/beidou`: Enable BeiDou receiver.
 Defaults to false.
     * `gnss/qzss`: Enable QZSS receiver.
 Defaults to false.
     * `gnss/qzss_sig_cfg`: QZSS signal configuration.
 Defaults to L1CA.
 See `CfgGNSS` message for constants.
+* `nmea` parameters:
+    * `nmea/set`: If true, the NMEA will be configured.
+    * `nmea/version`: NMEA version.
+Must be set if `nmea/set` is true.
+    * `nmea/num_sv`: Maximum Number of SVs to report per TalkerId.
+Must be set if `nmea/set` is true.
+    * `nmea/sv_numbering`: Configures the display of satellites that do not have an NMEA-defined value.
+Must be set if `nmea/set` is true.
+    * `nmea/compat`: Enable compatibility mode.
+Must be set if `nmea/set` is true.
+    * `nmea/consider`: Enable considering mode.
+Must be set if `nmea/set` is true.
+    * `nmea/limit82`: Enable strict limit to 82 characters maximum.
+Defaults to false.
+    * `nmea/high_prec`: Enable high precision mode.
+Defaults to false.
+    * `nmea/filter`: Namespace for filter flags.
+        * `nmea/filter/pos`: Enable position output for failed or invalid fixes.
+Defaults to false.
+        * `nmea/filter/msk_pos`: Enable position output for invalid fixes.
+Defaults to false.
+        * `nmea/filter/time`: Enable time output for invalid times.
+Defaults to false.
+        * `nmea/filter/date`: Enable date output for invalid dates.
+Defaults to false.
+        * `nmea/filter/gps_only`: Restrict output to GPS satellites only.
+Defaults to false.
+        * `nmea/filter/track`: Enable COG output even if COG is frozen.
+Defaults to false.
+    * `nmea/gnssToFilt`: Filters out satellites based on their GNSS.
+        * `nmea/gnssToFilt/gps`: Disable reporting of GPS satellites.
+Defaults to false.
+        * `nmea/gnssToFilt/sbas`: Disable reporting of SBAS satellites.
+Defaults to false.
+        * `nmea/gnssToFilt/qzss`: Disable reporting of QZSS satellites.
+Defaults to false.
+        * `nmea/gnssToFilt/glonass`: Disable reporting of GLONASS satellites.
+Defaults to false.
+        * `nmea/gnssToFilt/beidou`: Disable reporting of BeiDou satellites.
+Defaults to false.
+    * `nmea/main_talker_id`: This field enables the main Talker ID to be overridden.
+Defaults to 0.
+    * `nmea/gsv_talker_id`:  This field enables the GSV Talker ID to be overridden.
+Defaults to [0, 0].
 ### For devices with firmware >= 8:
 * `gnss/galileo`: Enable Galileo receiver.
 Defaults to false.
 * `gnss/imes`: Enable IMES receiver.
 Defaults to false.
 * `gnss/reset_mode`: The cold reset mode to use after changing the GNSS configuration.
 See `CfgRST` message for constants.
 Defaults to `RESET_MODE_SW`.
+* `nmea/bds_talker_id`: (See other NMEA configuration parameters above) Sets the two characters that should be used for the BeiDou Talker ID.
 ### For UDR/ADR devices:
 * `use_adr`: Enable ADR/UDR.
 Defaults to true.
 * `nav_rate` should be set to 1 Hz.